danfuzz/samizdat/doc/samizdat-0-lib/library-code.md

 a box, and `boxIsSet` to indicate whether `boxSet` has been called (which is not the same as `boxGet` returning non-void).

+### Generators

+In *Samizdat*, generators are the primary means of "spreading" a computation across elements of a collection.
+Most basically, a generator is just a function (possibly, but not necessarily a pure function) with a particular contract.

+The contract is as follows:

+* A generator as a function always accepts exactly one argument.
+That argument is (or is the equivalent of) a "yield box".

+* When a generator is not "voided" (out of elements), calling it causes two things to be done:

+  * It calls `boxSet(box, value)` on its argument in order to yield one value out of itself.
+  * It returns a new generator as a result which, when called, yields the *next* value, and so on.

+* When a generator has yielded its final element, it returns a voided generator.

+* When a voided generator is called, it does these two things:

+  * It calls `boxSet(box)` (with no payload argument) on its argument in order to yield void.
+  * It returns void.

+TODO: Generators are not yet used anywhere in the system.

 <br><br>
 ### Primitive Definitions